 - The candidate does not smoke or is willing to give up smoking particularly during the osseointegration period.

-- Candidate should be in good health.
+- The candidate should be in good health.

 Benefits of Fixed Prosthodontics: